Letting Your Nonprofit Vision Statement Guide Management

-Beyond responding to actions of other employees, vision statements and values allow managers to lead with the big picture in mind.
+Beyond responding to the actions of other employees, vision statements and values allow managers to lead with the big picture in mind.
 If diversity is part of that vision, managers know that maintaining an open and varied workforce of people and ideas is essential.
-This mindset then informs hiring decisions and the setting of shorter term S.M.A.R.T. goals.
-If the long-term vision is to include any sort of values, the goal makers need to be thinking about them ahead of time.
+This mindset then informs hiring decisions and the setting of shorter-term S.M.A.R.T. goals.
+If the long-term vision is to include any values, the goal makers need to be thinking about them ahead of time.

 A vision statement might sound like something you don’t need, but writing it down and using it to inspire and direct your work each day only makes your organization better.
-It allows your managers and all employees to work toward a common ideal, which only further advances your work and mission as a nonprofit organization.
+It allows your managers and all employees to work toward a common ideal, further advancing your work and mission as a nonprofit organization.
 Revisit yours if need be.
-Do some organizational soul searching and identify those core values to use in motivating everyone to work together for something even greater.
+Do some organizational soul-searching and identify those core values to motivate everyone to work together for something even greater.